-It is also possible to show the log has failed to honour the MMD by showing an SCT and an STH whose timestamps differ by more than the MMD, and that the corresponding certificate is not present in the tree4.
-The log must always produce an STH that is more recent than the MMD on request; failure to do so is an indication of misbehaviour.
+It is also possible to show the log has failed to honour the MMD by showing an SCH and an STH whose timestamps differ by more than the MMD, and that the corresponding certificate is not present in the tree5.
+The log must always produce an STH that is more recent than the MMD on request.